-The University of Oxford and the National Trust are working together to create experiences which teach, move and inspire.
-University of Oxford historian and Royal Oak Lecturer Dr Oliver Cox recently introduced this partnership and we’re proud to share his student’s research on AngloFiles magazine.
-This week, discover the story behind the National Trust Uppark’s miniature dollhouse.
+The University of Oxford and the National Trust are working together to create experiences that teach, move and inspire.
+University of Oxford historian and Royal Oak Lecturer Dr Oliver Cox recently introduced this partnership and we’re proud to share University students’ research in AngloFiles magazine.
+This week, discover the story behind the doll’s house at National Trust Uppark.

 by Helena Kaznowska and Hazel Tubman

-We should probably admit at this point that neither of us are experts when it comes to dolls houses.
-As students of social and cultural history of the seventeenth and eighteenth centuries – in literature and the material culture of the home in particular – we came to this project with little knowledge of miniatures, even though our academic interests are not wildly far off the mark.
-However, the purpose of the collaboration between the University of Oxford and the Trust was decidedly not to draw on any specialist dolls house knowledge that we might have.
-After years of research by Uppark staff, local historians, academics, amateurs and enthusiasts, a great deal is known about the particular features of the house (such as the decorative fabrics and types of paint applied).
-But little is known about the actual use of the dolls house – and that’s where we came in.
+Hazel and I are students of social and cultural history of the seventeenth and eighteenth centuries, with a particular interest in the literature and life of the home.
+While this project enabled us to marvel at Uppark’s prize ornament for the first time, the doll’s house encapsulates our longstanding academic interests in miniature.
+Interestingly, the purpose of the collaboration between the University of Oxford and the Trust is decidedly not to further understand the object’s craftsmanship.
+After years of research by Uppark staff, local historians, academics and amateur enthusiasts, a great deal is known about the individual material features of the doll’s house, such as the decorative fabrics or types of paint applied.
+Little is known, however, about its actual use – and that’s where we come in.

-To go about answering that question, we turned first to the material evidence of the dolls house itself.
-It is in excellent condition – suspiciously so.
-With such minimal damage caused over nearly three hundred years, it seems unlikely that it was regularly played with.
-In fact, the writer H. G. Wells, whose mother was the housekeeper at Uppark when he was a child, wrote in his 1909 novel Tono-Bungay that he ‘played discreetly’ with ‘the great dolls’ house’ under ‘imperious direction’.
-If it wasn’t played with often or in a raucous manner, then, how else could it have been used?
+Why the doll’s house came to be at Uppark – whether it was a gift, part of an inheritance, or a commissioned piece by Lady Sarah – is unknown.
+Perhaps, you might wonder, the miniature was intended to entertain future generations of Fetherstonhaughs, especially since the couple’s son Henry was born in 1754?
+To go about answering this question, we need to examine the material evidence.
+The magnificent doll’s house is in excellent condition – suspiciously so.
+With such minimal damage caused over nearly three hundred years, it’s unlikely to ever have been regularly played with.
+The writer H. G. Wells, whose mother was the housekeeper at Uppark when he was a child, wrote in his 1909 novel Tono-Bungay that he ‘played discreetly’ with ‘the great doll’s house’ under ‘imperious direction.’
+Clearly the pristine miniature wasn’t often touched by tiny hands or played with in a carefree manner.

-Some Dutch dolls houses dating from the seventeenth and eighteenth centuries were used as a tool for teaching.
-One example from Nuremberg, commissioned in 1631, was used by its enterprising owner as a business venture; women, girls, children and servants would pay a small fee to visit the miniature home and learn about how to manage a household.
-Scholars have attributed the same pedagogical purpose to eighteenth-century English dolls houses – or ‘baby houses’, as they were known – as tools for young women to learn about the households they would inevitably oversee.
-This may well have been true for Lady Sarah Lethieullier, as a means of preparing her for her forthcoming marriage and move to Uppark.
-But with the emphasis on the front of house – and the servants’ quarters or washing areas excluded from the design – this dolls house doesn’t seem to offer a comprehensive way to learn about managing the whole property and its staff.
+Some Dutch and German doll’s houses dating from the seventeenth and eighteenth centuries were used as a tool for teaching.
+One example from Nuremberg, commissioned in 1631, was used by its enterprising owner as a business venture; women and girls, from mistresses to servants, would pay a small fee to behold the miniature home and incorporate it into their studies of domestic management.
+Scholars have attributed the same pedagogical purpose to eighteenth-century English doll’s houses – or ‘baby houses,’ as they were commonly known – as tools for young women to learn about the households they would inevitably oversee.
+This may well have been true for Lady Sarah, obtaining the object as a means of preparation for her forthcoming marriage and move to Uppark.
+But with her miniature’s emphasis on the handsome front of the house – and the servants’ sleeping quarters or washing areas excluded from the design – this example doesn’t offer a comprehensive model from which to learn about the management of a whole property and its staff.

-Perhaps, instead, the dolls house grew out of the trend amongst early modern gentlemen for creating cabinets of curiosities.
-As a female equivalent of these display cases for exotic collectables, owners of dolls houses could exhibit their most luxurious domestic goods in a miniature home made up of all their favourite rooms.
-One equally convincing interpretation is that the dolls house at Uppark was an ‘ideal home’ rather than the embodiment of a practical house.
-Owners of English dolls houses such as Lady Sarah Lethieullier may have organised their miniature properties to represent a personal container of memories.
-The rooms depicted in the dolls house highlight her individual taste through the assembly of old and new objects, and the mixture of dated and fashionable domestic interiors.
-Some of the dolls inside, for example, wear a mixture of late-seventeenth century fashions, while others in different rooms wear garments typical of the late eighteenth century.
-Dolls houses could be seen as domestic spaces that allowed for a freedom of expression otherwise impossible for women to create within their life-size homes.
-Uppark’s dolls house was, perhaps, a vessel of memories with imagined interiors: a collage of homes and homeliness, of personal trophies and aspirational ideas.
+Instead, the doll’s house could have emerged from the sixteenth- and seventeenth-century trend for creating cabinets of curiosities, which was, by and large, an indulgence of aristocratic gentlemen.
+Owners of doll’s houses could exhibit their most luxurious domestic goods in a miniature home comprising all their favourite rooms and in doing so create a female equivalent of the wunderkammer’s display of prized collectables.
+After all, the Uppark doll’s house is an ideal home rather than an embodiment of a practical dwelling.
+Owners of English doll’s houses such as Lady Sarah may have organised their miniature properties to form a personal container of memories, as its rooms highlight her individual taste through the assembly of old and new objects, and display a mixture of dated and fashionable domestic interiors.
+Some of the dolls inside, for example, wear late-seventeenth century fashions, while others in different rooms are dressed in garments typical of the mid-eighteenth century.
+Doll’s houses were domestic spaces that allowed for a freedom of expression, which might otherwise be difficult for women to convey within their life-size homes.
+In Uppark doll’s house, dreams of imagined interiors become a reality; the ornate object forms a collage of homes and homeliness, of personal memories and aspirational ideas.